top of page

 * The base length is different

 This is just for starters!
-The game is built for speed and a far cry from the game that states sanctions, so be prepared for speed!
+The game is built for speed and a far cry from the game that states sanction, so be prepared for a new experience!

 Do you have a listing of references?